saltstack/salt/doc/topics/tutorials/multimaster.rst

 .. note::

-    While sharing the `/etc/salt/pki/master` directory will work, it is stringly discouraged, since allowing access to the master.pem key outside of Salt creates are *SERIOUS* security risk.
+    While sharing the `/etc/salt/pki/master` directory will work, it is strongly discouraged, since allowing access to the `master.pem` key outside of Salt creates are *SERIOUS* security risk.

 File_Roots
 ``````````

-The file_roots contents should be kept consistent between masters.
+The `file_roots` contents should be kept consistent between masters.
 Otherwise
 state runs will not always be consistent on minions since instructions managed
-by one master will no agree with other masters.
+by one master will not agree with other masters.

 The recommended way to sync these is to use a fileserver backend like gitfs or
 to keep these files on shared storage.